Key Takeaways

 In many cases, senior property tax exemptions are not transferable.
 If you move to a new home, you will likely need to apply for a new exemption in your new location, following the specific guidelines and requirements of that area.

-The bottom line on property tax relief for retirees
+The bottom line on property tax exemptions for seniors

 No one enjoys paying one penny more than required when it comes to paying taxes.